C2.3 Identify and use equivalent relationships for whole numbers up to 50, in various contexts.

 Ten frame

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Fascicule 2, Situations d'égalité, p.
 40.

-It is only after having manipulated various models several times with the same goal, that is, to recognize a situation of equality or inequality, that students will be able to approach the purely symbolic representation (the mathematical sentence) of this situation.
-Furthermore, to determine the nature of the relationship between quantities, they must understand that the elements on either side of the = sign are data to be analyzed and not just expressions to be calculated.
+It is only after having manipulated various models several times with the goal of recognizing a situation of equality or inequality, that students will be able to approach the purely symbolic representation (the number sentence) of this situation.
+Furthermore, to determine the nature of the relationship between quantities, they must understand that the expressions on either side of the = sign are data to be analyzed, not just calculated.

 To develop their ability to explain a situation of equality, students must go through different stages.
 The transfer from the concrete to the symbolic representation is easier when the equality relationship is constructed by following these different steps.